-Smart speakers are the latest craze, and it’s only just begun.
-There’s a whole new battle going on that you may or may not have realized you’re already a part of: smart assistants.
+Smart speakers are the latest craze, and there’s a whole battle going on that you may or may not have realized you’re already a part of: smart assistants.
 What began as a cool new feature on your phone is quickly blossoming into an entire new ecosystem of products.
 And if you don’t pay attention, you might end up dividing your life in annoying ways.
-One company that doesn’t want you to choose is Sonos.
-Whichever assistant you end up letting ruin run your life, your Sonos will work with it; starting with the new Sonos One speaker that has Alexa built in (Airplay and Google Assistant coming in 2018).
-Hot take: if you want all-in-one smart speaker that sounds good, there are currently no other options.
+One company that doesn’t need you to choose is Sonos.
+Whichever assistant you end up letting run your life, your Sonos will work with it; starting with the new Sonos One speaker that has Alexa, Airplay and Google Assistant built in.

-If the Sonos One looks familiar to you that’s because it has the same design as the Play:1 speaker.
-That said, it’s been tweaked to add new microphones needed to pick up voices accurately, but the sound has remained the same.
-So if you have an original Play:1, don’t think you have to upgrade because you’ll get better sound.
-The speaker is surrounded by a matte white grill (also available in matte black) save for a plastic stripe down along the back which has the ethernet input (if you’d prefer to hardwire it over using WiFi).
+The Sonos One is a little over six inches tall, and has the same design as the older Play:1 speaker.
+It has a far-field microphone array needed to pick up voices accurately.
+The speaker is surrounded by a matte white grill (also available in matte black) save for a plastic stripe down along the back which has the ethernet input (if you’d prefer to hardwire it over using Wi-Fi).
 Up top is where you’ll find all of the touch sensitive controls that allow you to control volume, and turn the microphone off and on—handy if you or someone you know doesn’t want the speaker listening for a hotword for whatever reason.

 Overall, the plastic finish doesn’t feel cheap and it’s smooth to the touch.
 Even though this isn’t a waterproof Bluetooth speaker, it’s humidity resistant; so as long as you have a safe power outlet to plug into, you can keep one of these in your bathroom.
 Because yes, you will have to plug it in.
 This is a Wi-Fi home speaker—not a portable one.
 It sticks to the minimal design that most Sonos products have, so whether you keep this on your bookshelf, kitchen counter, or in your bathroom: it blends in perfectly and doesn’t stand out.
 It’s there to play music for you, and it does it well.
 But more on that later, first let’s get into the most interesting part of this speaker which is the connection and Alexa features.

-Again, Sonos says this will be solved by the end of the year by adding Spotify voice integration, so keep an eye out for that just in time for the holidays.
-Sonos also promises Airplay and Google Assistant functionality in 2018; so if Alexa isn’t your thing you’ll have other options.
-Thankfully the Sonos app is surprisingly smooth and easy to navigate.
+The Sonos app is surprisingly smooth and easy to navigate.
 Whether or not you use it is up to you, but I’ve been pleasantly surprised by it.
-Now this is the only Sonos speaker in my apartment, but if you’re already in the Sonos ecosystem then you’ll definitely want to use this app as you can group speakers together and control what plays where.
+Now this is the only Sonos speaker in my apartment, but if you’re already in the Sonos ecosystem then you’ll definitely want to use this app as you can group other Sonos or Amazon Echo speakers together and control what plays where.
 A single Play One is more than enough to resonate through my apartment, but a second one in my bathroom would be golden.
 Plus the microphones on top do a great job picking up my voice even with music playing at a decently loud level, something that my Google Home struggles with.

-The lows in the speaker get deep thanks to that dedicated woofer, and though it’s definitely a little too much for my taste: it’s not bad at all.
-Like there’s no muddiness to speak of between the lows and the mids and plus, if you do decide to hook these up with other speakers for surround sound while watching a movie or something those lows will definitely handle those Michael Bay explosions just fine.
-My favorite part of the speaker was probably the mids, which gave the perfect amount of detail to the rhythm guitar during the intro of “Someday” by The Strokes and didn’t lose any of that when the vocals came in.
+The lows in the speaker get deep thanks to a dedicated mid-woofer, and though it’s definitely a little too much for my taste, it’s not bad at all.
+Like there’s no muddiness to speak of between the lows and the mids.
+Plus, if you do decide to hook these up with other speakers for surround sound while watching a movie or something those lows will definitely handle Michael Bay explosions just fine.
+My favorite part of the speaker was probably the mids, which gave the perfect amount of detail to the rhythm guitar during the intro of Someday by The Strokes and didn’t lose any of that when the vocals came in.